GraphW/LGSL/README.md

 # Latent Graph Structure Learning
-Implementation of "Data-driven Latent Graph Structure Learning for Diagnosis of Alzheimer’s Syndrome"
+This repository contains the implementation of: "Data-driven Latent Graph Structure Learning for Diagnosis of Alzheimer’s Syndrome"